SkillsUnion/tamkeen-software/docs/roadmap.md

 ![SE Path](se_path.jpg)

 The following roadmap shows all the major topics that will covered in the Software Engineering Course.
-The next section would discuss what we be covering throughout the course.
+The next section would discuss what we will be covering throughout the course.

 ## **1. SOFTWARE ENGINEERING FUNDAMENTALS**
 **Module Objective:**